AnotherSamWilson/miceforest/README.md

 `miceforest` was designed to be:

+  - **Fast**
-  - **Fast** Uses lightgbm as a backend, and has efficient mean matching solutions.
+      - Uses lightgbm as a backend
+      - Has efficient mean matching solutions.
-  - **Memory Efficient** Capable of performing multiple imputation without copying the dataset.
-If the dataset can fit in memory, it can (probably) be imputed.
-  - **Flexible** Can handle pandas DataFrames and numpy arrays.
-The imputation process can be completely customized.
-Can handle categorical data automatically.
-Kernels can esily be put into sklearn pipelines.
-  - **Used In Production** Kernels can be saved and impute new, unseen datasets.
-Imputing new data is often orders of magnitude faster than including the new data in a new `mice` procedure.
-Imputation models can be built off of a kernel dataset, even if there are no missing values.
-New data can also be imputed in place.
+      - Can utilize GPU training
+  - **Flexible**
+      - Can impute pandas dataframes and numpy arrays
+      - Handles categorical data automatically
+      - Fits into a sklearn pipeline
+      - User can customize every aspect of the imputation process
+  - **Production Ready**
+      - Can impute new, unseen datasets very quickly
+      - Kernels are efficiently compressed during saving and loading
+      - Data can be imputed in place to save memory
+      - Can build models on non-missing data

 This document contains a thorough walkthrough of the package, benchmarks, and an introduction to multiple imputation.
 More information